benlue/coServ/README.md

 The above example will ask the template engine to look for the 'addr' phrase in the language resource bundle, and replace it with the proper locale.

 ##### v.
-The Ctrl Variable
+The ctrl Variable
-The idea of reusable blocks is a very essential part of coServ.
-To allow developers to throw any block in a page as they wish, each block must be dynamically assigned an ID.
-One can use a block ID to retrieve the controller (coServ follows the MVC design pattern) of a block.
-Unfortunately, developers can not know the block ID at the time when they're coding HTML since the block ID is not generated until the block is rendered.
-As a result, the 'ctrl' variable is provided.
+Reusable blocks is the essential part of coServ.
+To allow developers to throw any block in a page as they wish, each block will be automatically assigned an ID and developers can use the block ID to access the controller (the 'controller' in the MVC model) of a block.
+Everything seems fine except for a problem: developers can not know the block ID at the time when they're coding HTML since the block ID is not generated until the block is rendered.
+To solve the problem, the 'ctrl' variable is provided.
 Here is an example:

     <a onclick="<%=ctrl%>.clickLink(this);">...</a>